Geometric insights into robust portfolio construction: Introduction

 Various criticisms with regards to Markowitz portfolios noted that mean-variance optimised portfolios can have weights ($\ve \theta$) that are quite different from the original ``alphas'' ($\ve \alpha$).
 To quantify this difference one can look at the angle ($\phi$) between the vector of expected returns, $\ve \alpha$, and the vector of optimised weights, $\ve \theta^*$ where $\phi \in [0,\pi/2]$.

 The mathematical formula for the angle is as follows:

-The smaller this angle, the more aligned optimal portfolio weights are to expected alpha's\footnote{Here as $\phi \to 0$ then $\cos(\phi) \to 1$.} which would indicate a more reasonable and intuitive optimisation result.
-A poor optimisation result would be indicated by an almost perpendicular angle close to 90 degrees \footnote{Here as $\phi \to \pi/2$ then $\cos(\pi/2) \to 0$.}.
+The smaller this angle, the more aligned optimal portfolio weights are to expected $\ve \alpha$'s which would indicate a more reasonable and intuitive optimisation result.
+A poor optimisation result would be indicated by an almost perpendicular angle close to 90$^\circ$ .

-\citet{goltsandjones2009} describe the mathematical relationship between this angle and the condition of the covariance matrix; showing how a well conditioned covariance matrix can ensure a smaller alpha-weight angle (because $\cos(\phi)$ is closer to one), and hence a more reasonable optimisation result.
+\citet{goltsandjones2009} describe the mathematical relationship between this angle and the condition of the covariance matrix; showing how a well conditioned covariance matrix can ensure a smaller $\ve \alpha$-weight angle (because $\cos(\phi)$ is closer to one), and hence a more reasonable optimisation result.
 They show how this angle is bounded above zero by the condition number of the covariance matrix: